Business Insight

 Practices, procedures and systems: a sword or a shield

-Tranche 1 of the reforms appears to shift the regulatory emphasis – looking to change market behaviours by ensuring appropriate practices, procedures and systems are in place.
+Tranche 1 shifts the regulatory emphasis – looking to change market behaviours by ensuring appropriate practices, procedures and systems are in place.
 This is focused on preventing harm to the individual, and can be contrasted with the traditional approach of reactive enforcement after harm (like a data breach) occurs.

 Australian Privacy Principle 1.2 requires entities to take reasonable steps to implement practices, procedures and systems to comply with privacy obligations.
 Failure to do so can be considered a breach of the Australian Privacy Principles in its own right and may lead to a Commissioner-initiated investigation by the OAIC.